 Disney Park Pass Availability

-Disney park pass availability is divided between three categories:
+Disney park pass availability WAS divided between three categories:

 - Annual Passholders